talitz/calculate/README.md

 With this following mechanism we are achieving the following advantages:
 1) Isolation
-2) We have "Clean" Dependencies
+2) "Clean" Dependencies
 3) Deploy your application without outside noise
-4) You can configure a specific watch on build
+4) Configure a specific watch on build

-# Scaling Concerns
+# Scale
 But is this solution scalable?
 What happens when we grow, and develop hundreds of features? that creates quite a mess in artifactory.
 Some features might get old and not relevant, pushed way back to master and can be deleted.
 Well, we have a solution for that as well.

 Delete Old Repositoreis Mechanism.